How VisRank scores websites

 Fundamental problems.
 Fixing the basics will have the biggest impact.

-All 41 checks explained
+All 49 core checks explained

 SEO